TelevisionNinja/Arduino-Timer/README.md

 A simple stopwatch like timer for arduino

+Methods

-start()
+- start()
-  starts the timer
+  - starts the timer and resets the elapsed time

-stop()
+- stop()
-  stops the timer
+  - stops the timer and sets the elapsed time

-setTime(int amount)
+- setStartValue(unsigned long value)
-  sets the starting point of the timer to a given initial amount in milliseconds
+  - sets the starting point of the timer to a given initial value (in milliseconds)

-getTime(bool check)
+- getStartValue()
+  - returns the set starting value (in milliseconds)

+- getTime()
-  if check is true, getTime() returns the time the timer is currrently at if check is false, getTime() returns the time that the timer is stopped on
+  - returns the time the timer is currrently at or stopped on

-reset()
+- reset()
-  sets the timer back to 0 or a given starting point
+  - sets the timer back to 0 or the starting value if one is set and stops the timer if it's running